How it works

 Some/most over-the-counter depots, using manual or electronic scanners, will count your containers immediately and provide refunds in cash.

 When signing-up for a scheme ID, you must specify your bank details.
-This will ensure that payments made to your scheme ID are paid via an electronic funds transfer (EFT) into your bank account.
+This will ensure that payments made to your scheme ID are paid via an electronic funds transfer (EFT) into your bank or PayPal account.

 Some container refund points offer vouchers for payment, for example, for use at a retail outlet.
 Please check with your local container refund point operator for available payment options.

 When you take your containers to an over-the-counter depot, bag drop, RVM or mobile or pop-up site, simply use the group's scheme ID to donate your containers to your nominated group who then receive the 10 cent refund.